 Recommend time: 3 days

-The most well-known day-trip from Skopje is to Matka Canyon – and for good reason.
+The most well-known day-trip from Skopje is to Matka Canyon.
 This impressive canyon spans 5,000 hectares and is home to several monasteries.
 We spent an afternoon hiking along the canyon but you could easily spend a whole weekend traversing the hiking trails here, especially in the warmer months.

 Recommend time: 1-2 days